icopy-site/awesome/docs/awesome/Awesome-Sitecore.md

 - [Security Rights Reporting](https://github.com/jbluemink/Sitecore-Security-Rights-Reporting) - A module showing a grid with all users and all their rights in a friendly way with exporting options.
 - [Sitecore Delete Access Rights](https://github.com/mikaelnet/sitecore-access-rights) - Enables the "item:removeVersion" access right, allowing authors to remove individual item versions without allowing authors to delete the entire item.
 It also allows the initial creator of an item to delete his/her own item, unless an explicit deny delete access right is applied to the item.
 - [ASP.NET 2.0 Membership Database as Identity Server User Store](https://github.com/Sitecore/sitecore-identityserver-contrib-membership) - Validate user logins and passwords against an existing ASP.NET 2.0 membership database containing user data for existing systems.
+- [Certz](https://github.com/michaellwest/certz) - Utility built on .net 7 and compiled to a self-contained exe, aimed to simplify certificates management, as a better alternative to mkcert.

 ## SEO